 Uniquely-shaped 'bat-wing' Secondary Pickguard, unlike those on other known Deluxes.

 Teardrop-shaped Van Gent tuners with plastic 'rugby ball' buttons

 Another c.1960 Deluxe with the unusal Batwing-shaped secondary pickguard.

 Black example with added Rangemaster vibrato unit

 Another 1960 Deluxe with stripped finish, replacement knobs, pickguard, and added Rangemaster vibrato unit

-A black example, with unusual fittings and tremolo, probably a refinshed restoration project judging by blank headstock badge, and metal buttoned van ghent tuners
+A black example, with unusual fittings and tremolo.
+Maybe a refinished restoration piece judging by the odd knobs, blank headstock badge, black dot inlays, Hofner bridge, and later metal-buttoned Van Ghent tuners

 1960 Deluxe Bass